AEW Dark preview: The early lineup for tonight's online show - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The following matches were taped in Jacksonville, Florida at Daily’s Place for tonight’s AEW Dark online series.
+The following matches were taped in Jacksonville, Florida at Daily’s Place for tonight’s AEW Dark online show.

--Jack Evans, Angelico, and Serpentico vs. Alan “5” Angels, Stu Grayson, and Alex Reynolds.

-Powell’s POV: AEW also taped Kris Statlander vs. Robyn Renegade, but they have not officially announced the match as of this update.
-AEW Dark streams Tuesdays at 6CT/7ET on the AEW Youtube Page.
+Powell’s POV: AEW Dark streams Tuesdays at 6CT/7ET on the AEW Youtube Page.
 Dot Net staffer Briar Starr’s review are available on Wednesday mornings.

 Be the first to comment